 If a non-covered service for the plan/program may be covered for the specific patient based upon that client's needs, indicate:

 "This non-covered service may be covered depending upon patientspecific needs.
 Pre-authorization (includes medical necessity review) required."

 iii.
-Is a pre-authorization required?
+Is a pre-authorization required or pending, i.e., will be required at a specific date in the future?